-EMBL-EBI is an international treaty organisation, and we serve the global scientific community.
+EMBL-EBI is an international treaty organisation, and we serve the global scientific community across academia and industry.
 As new technologies continue to accelerate radical changes in medicine and agriculture, our member states know they can rely on us to share our expertise in technology, training and data analysis.